 Every June, the NBA Draft creates excitement and hope for optimistic NBA fans.
 In some cases, the selection of one player can fill the void needed to turn a perennial cellar dweller to an immediate contender.
 This year’s draft class provided plenty of young talent, with the first three picks and six of the top ten completing only their freshman season.
-As is fitting of this young generation, these athletes are heavily involved in social media, especially Twitter and Instagram.
+As is fitting of this young generation, these athletes are heavily involved in social media, even going as far as getting verified on Twitter and verified on Instagram.
 The top ten picks saw a combined growth on Twitter of 235,260 followers over the month leading up to the draft, while their Instagram profiles grew by 499,374 followers during the same period.

 Karl-Anthony Towns | Minnesota Timberwolves

 Twitter Growth: 22,491*

 Current Endorsements: American Express, Lids, Treyarch Studios, Panini

 “With the first overall pick in this year’s NBA Draft, the Minnesota Timberwolves select, Karl-Anthony Towns from the University of Kentucky.”
 NBA Commissioner Adam Silver kicked off the draft with the announcement many saw coming.
 The dominant big-man from Kentucky has the make-up to become a force in the NBA.
 While at Kentucky, Towns averaged a modest 10.3 points and 6.7 rebounds per game, but remember his Kentucky team was stacked with talent.
 Towns is as well rounded a big man as we have seen come out of the draft in recent years.
 Not only dominant offensively but Towns also has a polished defensive game.
 His length, with a wingspan of 7 feet 3 inches, will cause problems for big-men and guards alike.